 Common examples include:

 These apps use VoIP (Voice over Internet Protocol) to route your call via the internet, often providing end-to-end encryption and minimal data usage.
+For many users exploring alternatives to WhatsApp for international voice calls, understanding the limitations of these platforms is crucial.

 These apps market themselves as solutions for: